IB-NET-Internet-Banking-Network/Entire-Network/README.md

 Initial Author :- Manas Kumar Mishra
 ## App.py

-It is hosting a login page as now, in that user can put their input for the payment gateway. that page is looking like.
-As of we are workingon security of the page and it's implementation.
+It is hosting full payment gateway, in that user can put their input for the payment gateway. that page is looking like this.

 ![LOGIN_page](https://user-images.githubusercontent.com/47395502/110748206-64d63600-8265-11eb-90fc-1949e3383fbd.PNG)
+ As of now we have three registered user
+ 1. MANAS : ESD18I011
+ 2. MISS KR : EDM18B026
+ 3. GANESH : ESD18I006

+ If we put any of this details in the login page as username and password respectively, then only we can go further.

 ## Template
 This folder contains the all html files.

 1. card1.html is for payment gateway pay now option.
 2. loginpage.html is for user authentication.
+3. otp.html is for otp check.

+## static\CSS
+It contains all css style files
+1. style.css is for styling of login page.
+2. card1.css is for styling of payment gateway.

+## Full working of the paymnet gateway
+After putting the details in login page it will led us to a payment gateway page where we can enter the card details and amount.  we have filled the ganesh details then page was loking like this.
+Randomly it is choosing a merchent for paying.